CreazyBear/leangit/readme.txt

-creating a new brance is quick =
+Creating a new branch is quick AND simple.